Masoud803/web-practice-smit/README.md

 # web-practice-smit
-For SMIT Web Practice Work
+This Repository is for SMIT Web Practice Work.